swcarpentry/python-novice-inflammation/_episodes/05-cond.md

 > ## What Is Truth?
 >
-> `True` and `False` are special words in Python called `booleans`
-> which represent true and false statements.
-> However, they aren't the only values in Python that are true and false.
+> `True` and `False` booleans are not the only values in Python that are true and false.
 > In fact, *any* value can be used in an `if` or `elif`.
 > After reading and running the code below,
 > explain what the rule is for which values are considered true and which are considered false.